dsobral/ADER/material/singlecell_practical/tutorial-seurat-mca.md

 # Loading and filtering the raw UMI count matrix

 First we load the raw UMI matrix into the R environment.
+This should take approximately 30 seconds.

 ```r